|

 singer/songwriter Jerry Santos has been a familiar presence on the Hawaii

-music scene for almost five decades.
+music scene for more than five decades.

 The youngest in a family of nine children he was born and raised on the